happy-yan/DACER-Diffusion-with-Online-RL/README.md

 XLA_FLAGS='--xla_gpu_deterministic_ops=true' CUDA_VISIBLE_DEVICES=0 XLA_PYTHON_CLIENT_MEM_FRACTION=.1 python scripts/train_mujoco.py --alg dacer --seed 100
 ```

-[Tip] If you want to run DACER on DMControl, please replace the Q-learning part with SAC and use the method in the paper for the policy part.
+[Tip] If you want to run DACER on DMControl, please replace the Q-learning part with CrossQ and use the method in the paper for the policy part.

 ## To Do